Ravij22/IR_Spectra/README.md

     1. Create a new MySQL database with the name you specified in the $db_name variable.

-    2. Import the database schema from the root directory named as 'user_table.sql' .
+    2. Import the database schema from database folder .

 # Running the Website